What are preservatives?

-A symbol introduced by the industry in conjunction with European Union guidelines recommends the length of time a product remains useable after opening.
+A symbol introduced by the industry in conjunction with the authorities recommends the length of time a product remains useable after opening.
 This period is referred to as the 'period after opening' (PAO).
 The period is given as a number of months and is marked with a letter 'M' under or within the 'open jar' symbol.
 When a PAO symbol is required this will appear on the product itself and on the outside packaging.

 In practice, most cosmetic and personal care products are formulated to ensure that they are safe to use and have a shelf-life which far exceeds the normal time it would take to use the product up.

 If a product has not been stored properly, for example it has been left with the lid off for long periods of time, the product may 'go off' before either the best before date or the period after opening has passed.
 It is easy to spot this as these products may be discoloured, smell different or look unusual (lumpy rather than smooth for example).
-If this is the case, the product should not be used as they will certainly be unpleasant, might not do their job properly or could be a risk to someone whose skin is not healthy (cut or sunburnt skin for example).
+If this is the case, the product should not be used as they will certainly be unpleasant, might not do their job properly or could be a risk to someone whose skin is not healthy; for example, if you have broken or sunburnt skin.

 With correct storage and handling, cosmetic products should remain in good condition for their expected life.
 However, if a product discolours or has an unpleasant smell, it should be discarded since this indicates the product is not as it should be.